How to get estate agent insurance?

 What factors should you consider when choosing an insurance company?

 Your insurance provider needs to match your needs.
 Check to see what the insurance company is best at.
-Every business is unique, and your insurance provider must be aware of these differences in order to provide the most comprehensive coverage at the best possible price.
+Every business is unique, and your insurance provider must be aware of these differences to provide the most comprehensive coverage at the best possible price.

 If you want to receive the best deal possible, you need to know exactly what your insurance covers and how much it costs.
 Your insurance provider should be able to explain this complicated information to you in a straightforward and trustworthy manner.